goinfinite/os/README.md

 ### Unit Testing

-SOS commands can harm your system, so it's important to run the unit tests in a proper container:
+Speedia OS commands can harm your system, so it's important to run the unit tests in a proper container:

 ```
 podman build --format=docker -t sos-unit-test:latest -f Dockerfile.test .